chrisnguyn/nugget-discord-bot/README.md

 !nuggetshelp - lists all available commands

-!nuggets [number] [pounds / lb / kilograms / kg] - converts mass and chosen unit of measurement to number of chicken nuggets
+!nuggets [number] [pounds / lb / kilograms / kg] - converts mass and chosen unit to number of chicken nuggets

 !nuggetamount [number] - converts [number] amount of chicken nuggets into respective number of pounds and kilograms [number] is equal to